Terry McLaughlin: Biography

+In 1980 McLaughlin and his crew Evert Bastet won the 1980 World Championship in the Flying Dutchman class.

 McLaughlin won a silver medal in the Flying Dutchman Class at the Los Angeles 1984 Summer Olympics with Evert Bastet.
-He was to have competed in the Moscow 1980 Summer Olympics but did not, due to the boycott of the event by western countries.
+He wished to have competed in the Moscow 1980 Summer Olympics but was unable due to the boycott of the event by western countries.

-McLaughlin helmed Canada One in the 1983 Louis Vuitton Cup which determines the challenger for the America’s Cup.
+McLaughlin unsuccessfully helmed Canada One in the 1983 Louis Vuitton Cup that determined the challenger for the America's Cup.